 Mensuration Maths- Definition

 A branch of mathematics that talks about the length, volume, or area of different geometric shapes is called Mensuration.
-These shapes exist in 2 dimensions or 3 dimensions.
+These shapes exist either in 2-dimensions or 3-dimensions.
 Let’s learn the difference between the two.

 Differences Between 2D and 3D shapes